Facts & Figures

 10. DIGITAL GLOBALISATION: Digital transformation has enabled companies to expand globally faster and more effectively.
 This has led to increased international competition and the need to adapt to different markets and regulations.

-By 2025, 35% of companies will have mastered the use of GenIA to co-develop digital products and services, leading to a doubling of revenue growth compared to their competitors.
+By 2026, between 10% and 20% of companies will have mastered the use of GenAI to co-develop digital products and services, which could translate into revenue growth above the average of their competitors.

-By 2028, organisations with established digital business platforms will have 50% more digital market share with greater capabilities to track return on investment (ROI) and execute digital revenue initiatives.
+By 2028, organizations with established digital business platforms are expected to have 50% higher digital market share, thanks to their enhanced capabilities to measure return on investment (ROI) and execute digital revenue initiatives effectively.

-By 2025, 40% of organisations will sell, interact or provide on-demand services through digital ecosystems to enable new business models driven by AI capabilities everywhere.
+By 2026, around 40% of organizations will sell, interact, or provide on-demand services through digital ecosystems, enabling new business models powered by AI capabilities across multiple operational areas.